Zepeiz/YoutubeDownloader/README.md

 1. Create a source.txt file in the src directory
 2. Paste the youtube links one per line
 3. Run Main.py and choose batch converter mode

+## Disclaimers
+This project is made using [Pytube](https://github.com/pytube/pytube), as of writing this on 11/jun/2023, the function to extract the video description is no longer working apparently due to Youtube's API changes, so all video descriptions right now will show as No description.

+This project is made for personal use only, I do not take liability for misconduct with what users do with the files they download using this tool.